monicalin22/portfolio/README.md

 Hi, my name is Monica and I am currently a rising senior at Columbia University.
 I am interested in Product Design, so I thought that it would be good to get some practice in with front-end development.
 As such, I coded my website.
-(I wireframed & prototyped my website in Figma.)
+(I wireframed & prototyped my website in Figma and Webflow.
+I also tried to use Twitter Bootstrap for responsiveness.)

 Thank you for visiting!